typhonjs-node-npm-scripts/typhonjs-npm-build-test/README.md

 - [typhonjs-npm-scripts-publish](https://www.npmjs.com/package/typhonjs-npm-scripts-publish)
 - [typhonjs-npm-scripts-test-mocha](https://www.npmjs.com/package/typhonjs-npm-scripts-test-mocha)

 Please refer to the above NPM modules for documentation regarding expanded configuration details specific to each script.
-All TyphonJS NPM script modules use `npm-scripts.json` found in the root path to store configuration parameters.
+All TyphonJS NPM script modules use `.npmscriptrc` found in the root path to store JSON formatted configuration parameters.
 It should be noted that this NPM module requires NPM 3.0+ as flat packages for the `./node_modules` directory is necessary to easily import the NPM modules linked by `typhonjs-npm-build-test`.

 ------